seangallaher/enigma/README.md

-# This is a per:l script to emulate the workings
+# This is a perl script to emulate the workings
 # of the Enigma machine used by the Germans during
 # WWII.
 It takes as input a plaintext file (designatd
 # with -i|--input and a key designated with -k|--key.